mantidproject/mantid/docs/source/interfaces/direct/PyChop.rst

 enabled for MERLIN if the G chopper is used.
 In this case, the phase (time delay) of the thick disk chopper can be adjusted.
 The time delay is the time-of- flight at which the chopper slit first opens (sweeps across the beam profile).
+In the event that this mode is then deselected, the time delay entered previously will be utilised for subsequent calculations instead of the default value.

 The Matplotlib axes showing the calculated data have the standard toolbars.